-Also you do not want to activate the yeast overnight by using warm liquid that can make the batter grow, so, use cold milk.
+Also, you do not want to activate the yeast overnight by using a warm liquid that can make the batter grow, so, use cold milk.
 This recipe works best with white whole wheat flour.
 If using an all-purpose flour you may need to reduce the leavening (baking soda) amount as this combination works best with a denser grain.

 How Do you shape English Muffins?

-When I first started making english muffins I would scoop the batter and just shape them into cylinder looking hockey pucks.
+When I first started making English muffins I would scoop the batter and just shape them into cylinder-looking hockey pucks.
 Little did I know that it creates a wider cooked surface contrary to the store Thomas English Muffins which just has a small round cooked top and beautiful thick sides.

 To make those perfectly round cooked tops you see on most English muffins you need to scoop and shape the dough into balls.
 Then you lightly dredge the muffin balls into cornmeal and cook on the stovetop with NO oil or additional rising time.